pranavmody1234/PowerBI_Dashboard/README.md

 This project is licensed under the MIT License.

 ---
-For any issues or feature requests, feel free to reach out to
+For any issues or feature requests, feel free to reach out to the dashboard creator.

+**Creator**: Pranav Mody